 - Hole punch

-- Cable ties (zipties).
-These are available in electrical dept. of Home Depot, Lowes and Wal-Mart) to secure tags to clothing.
+- Cable ties (zip-ties).
+These are available in the electrical dept. of Home Depot, Lowes and Wal-Mart) to secure tags to clothing.
 Note: Cable ties are mandatory - no safety pins except when impossible to cable tie!!!
 Cable ties are cheaper, easier to use and prevent tag removal.
-See below for details on how to use.
+See below for details on how to use them.
 Northern Tool has the best prices on cable ties!
 DO NOT ATTACH CLOTHING TO HANGERS WITH CABLE TIES!!!
 Shoppers want to try on your items!

-- Ziploc bags (assorted sizes) for toys, socks, etc. Large sizes are cheapest at Dollar Tree.
-Be certain to seal them shut with packing tape and attach tag to outside of bag.
-Items that can be displayed without putting them in a ziploc should not be put in one - for example: shoes, slippers, socks, bibs, etc. Only use ziplocs when necessary.
+- Ziploc bags (assorted sizes) for toys, socks, etc. Large sizes are the cheapest at Dollar Tree.
+Be certain to seal them shut with packing tape and attach the tag to the outside of the bag.
+Items that can be displayed without putting them in a Ziploc should not be put in one - for example, shoes, slippers, socks, bibs, etc. Only use Ziplocs when necessary.
 They make items more difficult to view.

 - Packing tape for attaching tags to toys, etc. DO NOT TAPE OVER THE QR CODE!

 - Painters tape for attaching tags to books and game/puzzle boxes (prevents tearing).

 - Scotch tape to reinforce tags at hole punch, especially on shoes, toys, and heavy items as these fall off easily.